Blog

 Unlike a traditional coworking space made up of desks and tables, medical coworking spaces require a tremendous amount of specialty equipment.

-The cost to purchase and maintain this equipment should then be factored into your pricing strategy.
+The cost to purchase and maintain this medical and office equipment should then be factored into your pricing strategy.

 Community is one of the most invaluable things you can offer